-The "LANG^DIALOGZ: File Modification for Multiple Languages" section points out that data specifications for subfields of a Multiple are kept in a subsidiary data dictionary.
-Such a sub-dictionary is stored in the global ^DD(sub-dictionary\number), where sub-dictionary\number is a number with a fractional portion.
-For example, the specifications for the RESPONSES Multiple in the (fictitious) ORDER file (#100), are stored in ^DD(100.045).
+The "LANG^DIALOGZ(): File Modification for Multiple Languages" section points out that data specifications for subfields of a Multiple are kept in a subsidiary data dictionary.
+Such a sub-dictionary is stored in the global ^DD(sub-dictionary\number); where sub-dictionary\number is a number with a fractional portion.
+For example, the specifications for the RESPONSES Multiple in the (fictitious) ORDER (#100) file, are stored in ^DD(100.045).
 Normally, when a new Multiple-valued field is created, VA FileMan automatically assigns the fractional sub-dictionary number.
 The developer, however, is allowed to choose the desired number.

 When creating a new Multiple field, (Modify File Attributes option [DIMODIFY]), if you are a developer, you are asked in a "popup" window for the global subscript at which to store the data element being defined.
 Under this question is the SUB-DICTIONARY question.
-The RESPONSES Multiple in the (fictitious) ORDER file (#100) would have been defined like Figure 355.
+The RESPONSES Multiple in the (fictitious) ORDER (#100) file would have been defined like Figure 359.

-Figure 355: Assigning Sub-Dictionary Numbers-Sample Dialogue Assigning Sub-dictionary Numbers
+Figure 359: Assigning Sub-Dictionary Numbers-Sample Dialogue Assigning Sub-dictionary Numbers

-'''

-Field #4.5 in File #100
+FIELD LABEL: RESPONSES Field #4.5 in File #100 DATA TYPE NUMERIC

-DATA TYPE...
-NUMERIC

-FIELD LABEL: RESPONSES

 TITLE:

 AUDIT:

 AUDIT CONDITION:

 READ ACCESS:

 DELETE ACCESS:

+W

-SUBSCRIPT: 4.5
+SUBSCRIPT:

-DES | SUB-DICTIONARY NUMBER:
+DES SUB-DICTIONARY NUMBER 100.045

-IS THIS FIELD MULTIPLE...
-NO
+דפ דים S FIELD MULTIPLE NO

+15 111 S FILD MULTIPLE NO

 MANDATORY: NO

 HELP-PROMPT: Type a number between 1 and 9999999, 0 Decimal Digits

 EXECUTABLE HELP:

 Enter name of MUMPS Global subscript where this Field's data will be stored.

 Already assigned:

 0

 ^DD number must be between 100 and 101 an d not already used

-COMMAND:

-Press <PF1>H for help
+COMMAND: Press <pf1>H for help Insert</pf1>

-'''